-- (1) A Professional Registrant may be granted an exemption, on an annual basis, from any or all of the continuing education program requirements set out in section 7.6.3 of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants], section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], section 7.6.5 of the Bylaws [Mandatory Continuing Education Hours and Activities for Designated Structural Engineers], or section 7.6.7 of the Bylaws [Continuing Education Program Declaration] for a specified Reporting Year by - (a) an officer appointed by the Audit and Practice Review Committee, if the Professional Registrant was on parental leave, medical leave, or compassionate care leave for at least 6 months during the Reporting Year, or - (b) the Audit and Practice Review Committee, if the Professional Registrant - (i) was on parental leave, medical leave, or compassionate care leave for less than 6 months during the Reporting Year, or - (ii) has other extenuating circumstances.
+- (1) A Professional Registrant may be granted an exemption, on an annual basis, from any or all of the continuing education program requirements set out in section 7.6.3 of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants], section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], section 7.6.5 of the Bylaws [Mandatory Continuing Education Hours and Activities for Designated Structural Engineers], or section 7.6.7 of the Bylaws [Continuing Education Program Declaration] for a specified Reporting Year by - (a) an officer appointed by the Audit and Practice Review Committee, if the Professional Registrant was on parental leave, medical leave, or compassionate care leave, or - (b) the Audit and Practice Review Committee, if the Professional Registrant - (i) [Repealed 2023-05-01] - (ii) has other extenuating circumstances. - (2) An application by a Professional Registrant to be granted an exemption pursuant to subsection (1) must be submitted in writing to EGBC by 11:59 PM (Pacific Time) on June 30 of the applicable Reporting Year.

-- (2) An application by a Professional Registrant to be granted an exemption pursuant to subsection (1) must be submitted in writing to EGBC by 11:59 PM (Pacific Time) on April 30 of the applicable Reporting Year. - (3) If an exemption granted pursuant to subsection (1) reduces the number of Continuing Education Hours that a Professional Registrant is required to complete for a Reporting Year, there must be a corresponding reduction in the number of Continuing Education Hours that the Professional Registrant is required to complete for the applicable Three-Year Rolling Period.
+(3) If an exemption granted pursuant to subsection (1) reduces the number of Continuing Education Hours that a Professional Registrant is required to complete for a Reporting Year, there must be a corresponding reduction in the number of Continuing Education Hours that the Professional Registrant is required to complete for the applicable Three-Year Rolling Period.